brianary/scripts/README.md

 F# Scripts
 ----------
 - **[ExampleEmailReport.fsx](https://cdn.rawgit.com/brianary/scripts/master/ExampleEmailReport.html)**: Builds a chart and attaches it to an email, then sends it.
+- **[US Federal Holiday Detection](https://cdn.rawgit.com/brianary/scripts/master/USFederalHolidays.html)**: Here's how to determine whether a date is a US federal holiday using F#.

 Office VBA Scripts
 ------------------